 Other larger bird species found in the area include fish eagle, martial eagle, secretary birds, and francolin.

-Recommended Accommodation In Matobo National Park
+Matobo National Park Accommodation

-A wide range of accommodation is available in and around the Matobo National Park and picnic sites are plentiful.
+Accommodation is available in and around the Matobo National Park and picnic sites are plentiful.